 The Gobblers kidnapped children in order to experiment on them by severing their daemons (souls) from them.
 This usually resulted in death either immediately or within a few weeks.

 Mrs. Coulter was said to get unusual pleasure watching the process take place, unless the victim was Lyra.

-Lord Asriel used Roger's death caused by spearating him and his daemon to power the machine that opened up the bridge to parallel univrses.
+Lord Asriel used Roger's death caused by spearating him and his daemon to power the machine that opened up the bridge to parallel universes.

-The Magesterium, in particular the Consistorial Court of Discipline tried a number of times to kill Lyra starting in the second book.
+The Magisterium, in particular the Consistorial Court of Discipline tried a number of times to kill Lyra starting in the second book.